lingaiahdanda/linga.github.io/README.md

 ## Lingaiah's portifolio repo

 ## This portifolio project is devekoped by Ashitosh
-### I customized this portifolio and published in guthub pages.
+### I customized this portifolio and published in github pages.
 Thanks to Ashitoh